 - Starbucks instant coffee!

-Spot GPS rescue / messaging unit.
-Although I used to use a standard 406Mhz PLB, the Spot also allows for simple messaging which has proved to be invaluable.
-A perfect example is that Betsy plans to lead a women’s hiking group this summer (2013) up to the top of Half Dome, and I’d like to do a fly-by (high enough to be legal) to get photos.
+Delorme InReach GPS rescue / messaging unit.
+Although I used to use a standard 406Mhz PLB, then a Spot, I now use a Delorme unit.
+It also allows for simple messaging which has proved to be invaluable.
+A perfect example is Betsy led a women’s hiking group up to the top of Half Dome and I planned a fly by to get photos (search the blog for “Rendezvous on Half Dome””.
 But Half Dome is a major undertaking and it would be impossible to accurately plan on when to do a fly by.
-With the Spot, she will send a pre-arranged message when they are near the top of the cables, and I’ll take off from the nearest airport in Mariposa.
-Once nearby we can establish radio communications via a handheld radio.
-It will be awesome!
+With the satellite unit, she sent a pre-arranged message when they were near the top of the cables, and I timed my takeoff on that.
+Once nearby we established radio communications via a handheld radio.

 Toolkit.
 I have small toolkit with a set of wrenches, a few spare sparkplugs, an alternator belt, wire ties, etc. The plane has been very reliable, but I have had a few things go wrong when away.
 My wing flaps once did not retract while on the ground at Bryce Canyon, Utah.
 I called my mechanic at home (Thanks Tom!!), and he described how to open up the wing and troubleshoot.
 It turned out to be a connector, which I was able to wire-tie together, and which he later replaced.